-January 2019
+January 2021

-The next beach nourishment project Is scheduled to begin late January of 2019.
+The last beach nourishment project began late January of 2019.
 Beach nourishment is officially referred to as CSDR (Coastal Storm Damage Reduction).

 The decision about where and how much sand to put on the beach is based on how much erosion occurs in between nourishment projects, which happen every 3 years.